CSCfi/csc-env-eff/hands-on/modules/module-exercise-with-aligners.md

 - How to look for applications
 - About the bioconda environment

-Let's imagine that we want to create a batch script that runs multiple tools related to aligning a sequening result to a reference genome.
+Let's imagine that we have some sequencing data that we wish to align to a reference genome, and check the quality of the alignment.

-## Looking for an application and related modules
+## Looking for applications and related modules

 1. Let's see the [list of applications](https://docs.csc.fi/apps/) and look for suitable aligners.
-Can you find for example TopHat, STAR, Bowtie and BWA in the list?
+Can you find for example TopHat, STAR, Bowtie and BWA aligners in the list?
 Which module is needed to run these applications?

-The biokit module sets up a set of commonly used bioinformatics tools.
+The *biokit module* sets up a set of commonly used bioinformatics tools.

-2. All softwares installed in Puhti (or Mahti) don't necessarily have their own manual page in the application list (yet): they might be new installations, or installed from request of a single research group etc. Let's check if HISAT2 aligner is also available:
+2. All softwares installed in CSCs super computers don't necessarily have their own manual page in the application list (yet): they might be new installations, or installed from request of a single research group etc. Let's check if HISAT2 aligner is also available:

 ```bash
 module spider hisat
 ```
-Is there some version available?
+Is there some version oh HISAT2 also available?

 3. Let's load the biokit module and see what is included.
 ```bash